-The Commission noted that inflation rates of 4.45% published by the Central Statistical Office of Dominica should be applied annually to DOMLEC's Operating Maintenance and Administrative Expenses for the 3-Year tariff period.
+The Commission noted that inflation rates of 4.45% published by the Central Statistical Office of Dominica should be applied annually to DOMLEC's Operating Maintenance and Administrative Expenses for the 3-year tariff period.

-Fuel Charge of \$46,467,998.00 shall be considered a separate line item as full - pass through costs to customers for fuel used in the generation of energy.
+Fuel Charge of \$46,529,082.00 should be considered a separate line item as full pass-through costs to customers for fuel used in the generation of energy.